Flake2121/learningC/README.md

 # learningC
 a collection of my first few minor projects in C

-to compile programs run,\n
+to compile programs run,
-**gcc \<NAME\>.c -o \<NAME\>.exe -static -lwinpthread -lm**
+**gcc \<NAME\>.c -o \<NAME\>.exe -static -lwinpthread -lm** depends on GMP
-\ndepends on GMP

 if on windows find website and install, if on linux you know how,